SiyaKamboj/acoustic-species-inference-conversion/README.md

 - cd burn_app
 - cargo run

+### Run The Original Code (Python Inference)
+NOTE: You must have access to kastner-ml, which is a remote server.
+Additionally, you must be able to git clone https://github.com/UCSD-E4E/pyha-analyzer-2.0 , which is a beta, minimized inference script with fewer bugs.
+- ssh kastner-ml
+- cd pyha-analyzer-2.0
+- source .venv/bin/activate (It should be noted that this is a uv virtual environment, not a pip virtual environment)
+- Navigate to train_demo.ipynb
+- Set up your kernel:
+    - cmd+shift+p to see vscode command pallete
+    - Type and select "Python: Select Interpreter"
+    - Paste location of your python within the uv venv.
+In my case, it was `/home/s.kamboj.400/pyha-analyzer-2.0/.venv/bin/python`

 ### Important Notes
 It should be noted that since pyha_analayzer_2.0 is a clone of a private github repo, github prevents you from being able to see the file contents.
 Therefore, I placed a copy of my rust code, main.rs, in the home directory.
 Even though this code cannot be run in a meaningful way from the home directory, it does document the work that was done.